The Tragic End to Franklin Pierce's Friendship with Nathaniel Hawthorne

 Hawthorne’s publisher begged him to leave the dedication to the former President out, fearing it would sink sales of the book.
 The author refused.
 “If he is so exceedingly unpopular that his name is enough to sink the volume, there is so much the more need that an old friend should stand by him,” he said.
 Indeed, it angered some people, including a famous one: Ralph Waldo Emerson ripped the dedication page out before adding the book to his library.

-Pierce didn’t forget the loyalty, and in 1864, agreed to accompany his friend to the White Mountains in New Hampshire in hopes that it would revive Hawthorne’s failing health.
+Pierce didn’t forget Hawthorne's loyalty, and in 1864, agreed to accompany his friend to the White Mountains in New Hampshire in hopes that it would revive Hawthorne’s failing health.
 On May 18, 1864, the writer and the former president stopped at the Pemigewasset Hotel in Plymouth, New Hampshire, for the night.
 After dinner and a cup of tea, Hawthorne retired to bed—and never woke up.
 Pierce found his friend's body sometime in the middle of the night, and recounted the events several years later:

 "Passing from his room to my own, leaving the door open and so placing the lamp that its direct rays would not fall upon him and yet enable me to see distinctly from my bed, I betook myself to rest too, a little after ten o'clock.
 But I awoke before twelve, and noticed that he was lying in a perfectly natural position, like a child, with his right hand under his cheek.
 That noble brow and face struck me as more grand serenely calm then than ever before.
 With new hope that such undisturbed repose might bring back fresh vigor, I fell asleep again; but he was so very restless the night previous that I was surprised and startled when I noticed, at three o'clock, that his position was identically the same as when I observed him between eleven and twelve.
 Hastening softly to his bedside, I could not perceive that he breathed, although no change had come over his features.
 I seized his wrist, but found no pulse; ran my hands down upon his bare side, but the great, generous, brave heart beat no more."